runspired/rfcs/text/0000-ember-data-collections.md

   are difficult to reason about and debug, and surprise folks by not being "just arrays".
 - separate the fetch from the current data
-- enable more advanced patterns, improve flexibility
+- enable more advanced patterns, improve flexibility (membership, pagination, caching, meta)
 - pave a path for improvements and simplifications across ember-data in single-resource and relationship layer as well